-It’s no secret that the biggest pay rises come from moving companies.
-Companies who are hiring tend to have budgets in mind, and they know they need to attract the best talent.
+It’s no secret that the biggest pay increases come from joining a new company.
+Companies that are hiring know they need to attract the best talent.
 Good salary packages (combined with other staff benefits) are one way to do that.

 Let the conversation and interview process flow naturally to its conclusion.
-Then you can move to negotiate your salary.
-It is where a recruitment company could be a big asset to your job search as they can do some of that negotiation on your behalf.
+Then you can negotiate your salary.
+Recruitment firms can be a big help here as they can do some of that negotiation on your behalf.
 They’ll be able to guide you to jobs in the appropriate salary bracket for your aspirations and experience.

 Think Beyond Salary